 Nothing is inherently right or wrong.
 Though we are awash in moral considerations, all the time, in the inmost core of our being, that is only because social consensus dictates morality so that we can live socially; again, for survival advantage.
 This socially-constructed morality is so important that we put transgressors on trial for violating it, even though the transgressor transgressed because of the sum of physical actions and reactions up to the moment of his transgression.
 He has no actual responsibility for it.
 Law and the enforcement of law is purely for benefit of the tribe.
 It has nothing to do with any moral imperative apart from the sum of human experience and behavior boundaries that it produces.

 Differences in Doctrine

 If atheists self-described as materialists, they might be less likely to make nonsense statements like “atheism is unbelief.”
-That is a nonsense statement because every point of view possible includes unbelief in something.
+The negation of a set of doctrines is non-belief in the doctrine?
+What the heck?
+This is also a nonsense statement because every point of view possible includes unbelief in something.
 If you think the sky is blue, you are an unbeliever that it is red.
 I am a Christian, but if the matter under discussion is the proposition that “in the beginning there was nothing, and then it exploded,” then I am an unbeliever, too.
 On that point, Christianity is “unbelief.”

 Atheism (materialism) is not only doctrinal, but it is doctrinal on the exact same subject matter as theism: the subject of what comprises all of reality.
 If material reality is x, and spiritual reality is y, then atheists say all of reality is x, and theists say all of reality is x + y, with y also pervading x.
 Atheists are not neutral on what constitutes all of reality.
 They say it is x only.
 They are unbelievers in y, but believing x and rejecting y has profound doctrinal significance.
 It’s not neutral.